hBulldozer/dozer/README.md

 # DOZER PROTOCOL MONOREPO

+This is a MVP for the Dozer Protocol

 ## Important Update Warning

 Please exercise caution when updating the following dependencies, as they have the potential to introduce breaking changes to the software: